kercre123/victor/tools/sdk/grpc_tools/README.md

 For first time setup you will need to do the following:
 1. Set `ANKI_ROBOT_HOST` to point at the ip of your robot
-2. Generate files from the `.proto` file
+2. Generate python files from the `.proto` file

 ```bash
 > make